-Anyone who wants a hot meal or at least some warm water when they go camping will need to look at camping stoves to meet their needs.
-While cooking over an open fire is popular among campers, the heat for an open wood fire is difficult to control and there are only certain types of foods that can be cooked.
+Anyone who wants a hot meal or at least some warm water when they’re outdoors will need to look at camping stoves to meet their needs.
+While cooking over an open fire is pretty commonplace when outdoors, the heat for an open wood fire is difficult to control and there are only certain types of foods that can be cooked.
 For example, if a person wants to have eggs for breakfast other than hard-boiled, camping stoves give them the option of frying foods.

 There are different sizes and types of camping stoves that make them easy to carry and, depending on the number of people involved in the camping trip, it may take more than one of the camping stoves to feed everyone without cooking in a series of meals.
 One of the earliest types uses liquid fuel and its tank is pumped for pressure to push the gas into the burners of the stove.
 Many newer models use liquid propane gas and can connect to small bottles.

 The camping stoves that use the propane tanks are considered safer and the fuel is easier to carry since it does not require packing a can of high-flammable liquid that can spill or leak into your equipment.
 The type that use bottles of propane are considered safer, but the bottle can become heavy in a backpack after carrying them for a few days.